inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/203-the-basics-of-qgis.rst

 8. Click :guilabel:`Next`.

-9. Click :guilabel:`I Agree` to agree with the conditions in the license agreement.
+9. Click :guilabel:`I Agree` to agree with the conditions in the licence agreement.

 .. image:: /static/training/beginner/qgis-inasafe/image16.*